xchem/fragalysis-backend/docs/source/API/api_intro.rst

 A more complex overview of these methods (and others) is available here: https://www.w3schools.com/tags/ref_httpmethods.asp

-A more thorough explaination of RESTful APIs is available here: https://searchapparchitecture.techtarget.com/definition/RESTful-API
+A more thorough explanation of RESTful APIs is available here: https://searchapparchitecture.techtarget.com/definition/RESTful-API

 Django REST framework (DRF)
 ---------------------------